Lucas-Pardo/RT_Assignment_2/README.md

 * A node (B) implementing a service server that when called prints the number of goals reached and cancelled.

-* A node (C) that subscribes to the robot's position and velocity using the custom message publish by node A and prints several stats such as distance to goal and average speed.
+* A node (C) that subscribes to the robot's position and velocity using the custom message published by node A and prints several stats such as distance to goal and average speed.
 The frequency at which it prints information can be set by the user.

 * A launch file that starts the whole simulation and sets the different parameters needed.